lightvector/KataGo/README.md

          * `NO_GIT_REVISION` if you don't have Git or if cmake is not finding it.
          * `NO_LIBZIP` if you don't care about running self-play training and you don't have libzip.
          * `USE_AVX2` if you want to compile with AVX2 and FMA instructions, which will fail on some CPUs but speed up Eigen greatly on CPUs that support them.
+         * `BUILD_DISTRIBUTED` to compile with support for contributing data to public distributed training runs.
+(Note that for official runs, also only specific tagged versions or branches can contribute, please don't attempt to contribute with custom changes).
       * Once running "Configure" looks good, run "Generate" and then open MSVC and build as normal in MSVC.
    * Done!
 You should now have a compiled `katago.exe` executable in your working directory.
    * Note: You may need to copy the ".dll" files corresponding to the various ".lib" files you compiled with into the directory containing katago.exe.